The DUI Trial Process

 Motions in Limine

 The motions in limine period is when motions are brought up before a DUI jury trial begins.
 The purpose is to allow the judge to rule on items of evidence that will be brought up during the trial.
-Your DUI lawyer may bring a number of motions before the judge during this period.
+Your drunk driving lawyer may bring a number of motions before the judge during this period.

 In most states, DUI trials are argued in front of a jury.
 The jury is selected after the pretrial motions in limine are resolved.
 Jury selection is an important process because the jury will decide your guilt or innocence on the DUI charge.